atropos-null/LS/py109/py109_studyguide.md

 Using `print()` doesn't create new references to objects.

+ When `print()` is called with multiple arguments, Python automatically converts each argument to a string representation using the str`()` function behind the scenes.
+This automatic conversion isn't considered coercion since it happens internally within the `print()` function.

+Also, besides the sep parameter, `print()` also accepts other parameters like:
+* `end`: specifies what to print at the end (default is newline `\n`)
+* `file`: specifies where to send the output (default is standard output)
+* `flush`: whether to forcibly flush the stream

 [Back to the top](#top)

 ### The `input()` Function

-The `input()` function reads a line from the console, converts it to a string, and returns it.
+The `input()` function reads a line from the console, returning the entered data as a string, regardless of what was typed.", and returns it.
 It always returns a string, in the process creating a new string object in memory.
 This string is inherently truthy.
 Remember that an empty string is inherently falsy.

 ```python